frappe/manual_erpnext_com/manual_erpnext_com/www/introduction/getting-started-with-erpnext.md

   * <https://demo.erpnext.com>

 ### 2\.
-Get a Free 30 day Trial at erpnext.com
+Start a Free Account at ERPNext.com, first 5 users are on us.

-If you like the feel and want to set it up for your own company, you can take a 30 day free trial (no credit card details required) at erpnext.com

-erpnext.com is managed by the organization (Frappe) that publishes ERPNext.
+ERPNext.com is managed by the organization (Frappe) that publishes ERPNext.
-You can do a trial run with your own account by [signing up on the website](https://erpnext.com).
+You can start with your own account by [signing up on the website](https://erpnext.com).

 You can also decide to host your application at erpnext.com by buying the